awsankur/accelerate-pcluster-distributed-training/README.md

 4. [Preload file system](https://github.com/awsankur/accelerate-pcluster-distributed-training/blob/main/preload-file-system.sh).
 For more details see [here](https://docs.aws.amazon.com/fsx/latest/LustreGuide/preload-file-contents-hsm-dra.html)
 5. [Release file system](https://github.com/awsankur/accelerate-pcluster-distributed-training/blob/main/release-file-system.sh)- This frees up the space in FSx for Lustre filesystem.
 You can still load data from the same path in FSx for Lustre filesystem.
 This is also referred as the lazy loading approach.
 However, the first epoch will be a bit slower.
 We noticed that the first epocj was ~3 times slower compared to other epochs.
 #### NVMe Drives
 Each g4dn.12xlarge instance has upto 900GB of NVMe storage mounted at /local_scratch.
+You would need to update the path to [dataset_dir](https://github.com/awsankur/accelerate-pcluster-distributed-training/blob/main/phenotyping-scDINO-ViT/scDINO_full_pipeline.yaml) to `/local_scratch/DeepPhenotype_PBMC_ImageSet_YSeverin/`
 <center><img src="images/storage.png" width="80%"/> </br>
 </center>